 Paolo Coehlo says, “When you want something, all the universe conspires in helping you to achieve it.”

-Be willing to innovate and change course if one door closes.
+Be willing to innovate and change course and open windows when doors close.
 And be willing to carve out new doors if there’s a brick wall.

 It’s never about the destination, but always about the journey and who we become on that journey.